2 x Best Overall Winner

 It Is What It Is — Grace through acceptance

 The hardcover book sells for ZAR285 and is available directly from Thomas during your session.
-The international paperback version is available online from Amazon and the ebook may be downloaded from Kindle.
+The international paperback version is available from Amazon and also from Loot, South Africa.
+The ebook is available on Kindle.